Category –

 Infographic showing how to avoid TCS on foreign remittances by comparing ₹10 lakh transfers with and without smart tax planning, highlighting the 20% TCS impact and strategies to retain the full amount in 2025.

-Top 5 Legal Ways to Avoid TCS on Foreign Remittance
+5 Legal & Smart Ways to Avoid Paying 20% TCS on Foreign Remittances in 2025

 Learn how TCS is reshaping the cost dynamics of foreign tour packages in this in-depth analysis